The customer’s attention is drawn in particular to the provisions of clause 9.

 5.1 – The Supplier will not be under any obligation or liability in respect of any technical or other advice or assistance that the Supplier provides to the Customer at the Customer’s request or otherwise in relation to the Goods.

-5.2 – The Supplier warrants that on delivery, and for a period of one month from the date of delivery (warranty period), the Goods shall:
+5.2 – The Supplier warrants that on delivery, and for a period of 12 months from the date of delivery (warranty period), the Goods shall:

 (a) conform in all material respects with their description or the Specification; and